Ross Stores (NASDAQ:ROST) Updates Q4 2021 Earnings Guidance

-Ross Stores (NASDAQ:ROST) updated its fourth quarter 2021 earnings guidance on Thursday.
+Ross Stores (NASDAQ:ROST) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.830-$0.930 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.010.
 The company issued revenue guidance of -.Ross Stores also updated its FY 2021 guidance to $4.650-$4.750 EPS.

-Several analysts have weighed in on the company.
-Deutsche Bank Aktiengesellschaft boosted their price objective on Ross Stores from $146.00 to $152.00 and gave the company a buy rating in a research report on Friday.
-Robert W. Baird boosted their price objective on Ross Stores from $140.00 to $148.00 and gave the company an outperform rating in a research report on Friday, August 20th.
-William Blair reiterated an outperform rating on shares of Ross Stores in a research report on Wednesday, August 25th.
-JPMorgan Chase & Co. upped their target price on Ross Stores from $132.00 to $137.00 and gave the company an overweight rating in a report on Monday, August 16th.
-Finally, Loop Capital downgraded Ross Stores from a buy rating to a hold rating and decreased their target price for the company from $140.00 to $105.00 in a report on Thursday, October 14th.
-Three analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-According to MarketBeat.com, Ross Stores presently has a consensus rating of Buy and an average price target of $137.15.
+Ross Stores (NASDAQ:ROST) last released its quarterly earnings results on Thursday, November 18th.
+The apparel retailer reported $1.09 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.78 by $0.31.
+Ross Stores had a net margin of 7.73% and a return on equity of 45.58%.
+The company had revenue of $4.57 billion during the quarter, compared to the consensus estimate of $4.35 billion.
+During the same period in the prior year, the firm earned $1.02 earnings per share.
+Ross Stores’s revenue was up 21.8% on a year-over-year basis.
+Research analysts expect that Ross Stores will post 4.46 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 31st.
-Shareholders of record on Tuesday, December 7th will be paid a $0.285 dividend.
-This represents a $1.14 dividend on an annualized basis and a yield of 1.01%.
-The ex-dividend date of this dividend is Monday, December 6th.
-Ross Stores’s payout ratio is 30.24%.
+ROST has been the subject of a number of research reports.
+Cowen decreased their price target on shares of Ross Stores from $147.00 to $144.00 and set an outperform rating for the company in a research note on Friday, August 20th.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of Ross Stores from $146.00 to $152.00 and gave the stock a buy rating in a report on Friday, November 19th.
+William Blair restated an outperform rating on shares of Ross Stores in a report on Wednesday, August 25th.
+Loop Capital cut shares of Ross Stores from a buy rating to a hold rating and cut their price objective for the stock from $140.00 to $105.00 in a report on Thursday, October 14th.
+Finally, Credit Suisse Group upped their price objective on shares of Ross Stores from $142.00 to $145.00 and gave the stock an outperform rating in a report on Friday, August 20th.
+Three investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $139.36.

 A hedge fund recently raised its stake in Ross Stores stock.
-Morgan Stanley lifted its stake in Ross Stores, Inc. (NASDAQ:ROST) by 34.7% in the second quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 1,371,486 shares of the apparel retailer’s stock after purchasing an additional 353,069 shares during the quarter.
-Morgan Stanley owned about 0.38% of Ross Stores worth $170,064,000 at the end of the most recent reporting period.
-84.58% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley grew its holdings in Ross Stores, Inc. (NASDAQ:ROST) by 34.7% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 1,371,486 shares of the apparel retailer’s stock after acquiring an additional 353,069 shares during the period.
+Morgan Stanley owned 0.38% of Ross Stores worth $170,064,000 as of its most recent SEC filing.
+84.58% of the stock is currently owned by institutional investors and hedge funds.

 About Ross Stores